 Best Golf Rangefinder

 Golfing requires accurate range finding as well so you can judge your swing, select the right club and make other important decisions.
 You don’t need quite the range of some of the more expensive rangefinders for golfing but there are some interesting features which can be found in some models that are specifically aimed at golfers.
 Some feature a ‘flag lock’ that will help you lock onto a flag rather than accidentally range the trees behind or some other feature.
-There are other features which are specifically aimed at golfers and a whole market full of great range finding products for use on the course, if you're looking for the best golf rangefinder on the market today, you can read this article.
+There are other features which are specifically aimed at golfers and a whole market full of great range finding products for use on the course, if you're looking for the best golf rangefinder, you can read this article.

 Best Range Finding Binoculars